valdotle/mangopeeler/readme.md

 If you want more control over the script, it supports a variety of command flags, all of which can be viewed with the `-h`/`-help` flag.

+-   ### `-c`/`-custom-images`
+    Provide the path to a directory containing custom images to check for, similar to the aggregator ones included in the script.
+Defaults to a folder named `custom` in the current directory.
 -   ### `-del`/`-delete`
     Whether you want to delete directory entries matching your searching criteria (default `true`)
 -   ### `-dir`/`-directory`